 Finally, we’ve come to why coffee beans can be stored in the freezer.
 Freezing the beans will lock in the flavors and keep the coffee in the same condition as it was only a handful of days after roasting it.
 If you’ve found yourself in an accidental bulk-buy-coffee situation (we’ve all been there), you can put your coffee beans in the freezer.
 Still, keep them in an airtight container, and only get out as much as you need each time.

-Many people recommend you defrost them overnight, but I’ve also seen baristas chuck frozen beans straight into their grinder with no problems.
-Recently freezing coffee beans has been a hot topic, so if you want to know more, look up Manchester Coffee Archive, they are the frozen coffee experts.
+Many recommend defrosting them overnight, but I’ve also seen baristas throw frozen beans straight into their grinder with no problems.
+Recently, freezing coffee beans has been a hot topic, so if you want to know more, look up Manchester Coffee Archive.
+They are the frozen coffee experts.

-A quick rundown to coffee bean storage tips:
+Here is a quick rundown of coffee bean storage tips: